docker/docs/engine/security/https.md

  - `tlsverify`, `tlscacert`, `tlscert`, `tlskey`: Authenticate with client certificate and authenticate server based on given CA

-If found, the client will send its client certificate, so you just need to drop your keys into `~/.docker/{ca,cert,key}.pem`.
+If found, the client sends its client certificate, so you just need to drop your keys into `~/.docker/{ca,cert,key}.pem`.
 Alternatively, if you want to store your keys in another location, you can specify that location using the environment variable `DOCKER_CERT_PATH`.